shaisachs/the-check/README.md

 Frankie shook her head to clear her thoughts.
 "You want to do what exactly?"

 Augusta flipped the screen around and started tapping again.
 "Build a model.
 We've got a bunch of receipts from your customers on the one hand, and really good vital records on the other.
 Now I can see if there's a relationship between what they're ordering in the diner, and what's going on outside the diner.
 Just a little data magic, that's all."

+"You think my omelettes are killing people?"
+Frankie asked.

+"Not quite.
+More like... the people ordering your omelettes tend to have things happen to them, and there might be a relationship between the one and the other," Augusta replied while tapping away.
+She looked up for a minute.
+"Ok.
+This will take a little while to run.
+Maybe time for one of those life-changing omelettes?"

+Over breakfast Augusta explained her idea a little more fully.
+With a large and well-annotated data set like Frankie's, she could figure out how orders in the dinner correlated to life events outside it.
+From that, she could predict how certain orders might be associated with a long and full life.